Blendify/blender-manual/trunk/blender_docs/manual/about/introduction.rst

 Conventions
 ===========

-.. note: these conventions are for people reading the manual. we have more detailed list of conventions for authors under the writing style section.
+..
+Note that these conventions are for people reading the manual. we have more detailed list of conventions for authors under the writing style section.